 However, many charter schools offer perks you won’t find at traditional public schools.
 According to a report by the Center for American Progress, a primary recruiting strategy for many charter schools is to attract teachers with “intangible draws such as work environment, training, or flexible leave policies.”
 If you are attracted to those kinds of incentives, becoming a charter school teacher might be the right choice for you.

 Some charter school teacher compensation plans are based on the salary schedule for public school teachers within the district, while other schools offer higher or lower salaries, depending on their charter.

 Because teacher salaries can vary widely, you’ll want to learn about the charter school teacher salary structure in schools you want to teach in.
 Be sure to consider any bonus system when evaluating your charter school teacher salary.
-A study for the Thomas B. Fordham Institute found that almost 46 percent of charter schools offer performance-based pay incentives.
-The study found that the merit pay added 5 to 10 percent to the typical charter school teacher salary.
+A study for the Thomas B. Fordham Institute found that almost 46% of charter schools offer performance-based pay incentives.
+The study found that the merit pay added 5% to 10% to the typical charter school teacher salary.

 Do charter school teaching requirements include certification?